 It is your responsibility to make sure you retain control of all communication methods you have previously identified to us, including your postal address, email address and telephone number.
 We will treat all instructions received from these sources as genuine.
 If you lose control of any of these resources you must inform us immediately.
 We do not accept instructions via text message, messaging platform or videoconference software unless we state otherwise in writing.
 Instructions are accepted only via email, personal attendance, post and telephone call.
 Any important instructions provided orally must be confirmed in writing.

 Notary Express will in most cases keep an entry of the details of the service and copies of any documents you provide including, but not limited to, your proofs of identity.
+We are required to do so for regulatory reasons and to process your matter.
 You agree to us retaining relevant information about yourself and the matter dealt with.
 This may include your name, contact details, correspondence records and copies of documentation received.
-We will take appropriate measures to keep this information confidential and within the United Kingdom.
-We will normally retain information in perpetuity however you have a right to request its deletion after 12 years unless the law or regulatory requirements require us to retain it for longer.
+We will take appropriate measures to keep this information confidential and within the United Kingdom or a country with similar data protection measures in place.
+We may retain information in perpetuity however you have a right to request its deletion after 12 years unless the law or regulatory requirements require us to retain it for longer.
 We may use this for the purposes of complying with legal and regulatory requirements, to carry out credit checks, to detect, investigate and prevent fraud, for internal analysis and research, and to contact you from time to time with offers of products and services that we believe may be of interest to you.
-You can opt out of receiving marketing information at any time.
+You can opt out of receiving marketing information at any time by writing to us at the Head Office address shown on our website or by emailing firstname.lastname@example.org.
+You can request a copy of any data we hold on you or request an update or correction to it by writing to our Head Office address as shown on our website.

 We will not pass your details on to third parties other than group companies without your consent unless required to do so by law.
 If relevant to your case our group company Express Insure Ltd may contact you regarding insurance needs, and we may contact you regarding energy services.
 In particular as a regulated firm we may need to carry out an electronic anti-money laundering check on you and in using our service you consent to us doing so.
 If we have reasonable suspicion a money laundering offence is being committed we may have to make a report to the regulatory authorities to request their clearance to proceed.
 This is exceptionally rare but we are not liable for any loss caused by delay from waiting for clearance to proceed.
 If applicable to your case, your estate agency, mortgage broker and/or financial adviser may request updates from us about the case and unless you instruct otherwise we will keep them informed.
 If you are kind enough to give us a testimonial we may use the comments and your first name in our publicity but we will not publish any other details about you.